iCliniq Logo

 Hello doctor,

-My father went to a dentist as he had white patches in his gums and mouth.
-The dentist told that it is an oral leukoplakia.
+My father went to a dentist because he had white gums and mouth patches.
+The dentist told me that it was an oral leukoplakia.
 He asked him to stop smoking immediately.
 It is a serious condition which can turn into cancer.
 He advised stopping smoking for three months.
-After that, he can start the medicine.
+After that, he can start taking medicine.
 But he did not mention clearly which stage of cancer this is.
 No test has been done.
-He did not clarify if the medicine is going to cure him completely.
+He did not clarify if the medicine was going to cure him completely.
 Please help me with this.
-Is there any particular test to find out which stage it is in and what specific treatment would be required.
+Is there any particular test to find out which stage it is in and what specific treatment would be required?

 Answered by Dr. Prerna Jain